DarkGhostHunter/Larakick/wiki/DB.md

 });
 ```

-Models, on the other hand, will define the primary key as follows:
+Larakick, on the other hand, will guess the primary key type and incrementing nature in the Model:

 ```php
 class Podcast extends Model